crim-ca/weaver/docs/source/processes.rst

 WPS-1/2
 -------

-This kind of process corresponds to a *traditional* WPS XML or JSON endpoint (depending of supported version) prior to WPS-REST specification.
-When the `WPS-REST`_ process is deployed in `Weaver` using an URL reference to an WPS-1/2 process, `Weaver` parses and converts the XML or JSON body of the response and registers the process locally using this definition.
+This kind of process corresponds to a *traditional* :term:`WPS` :term:`XML` or :term:`JSON` endpoint (depending of supported version) prior to `WPS-REST`_ specification.
+When the `WPS-REST`_ process is deployed in `Weaver` using an URL reference to an WPS-1/2 process, `Weaver` parses and converts the :term:`XML` or :term:`JSON` body of the response and registers the process locally using this definition.
 This allows a remote server offering limited functionalities (e.g.: no REST bindings supported) to provide them through `Weaver`.

 A minimal `Deploy`_ request body for this kind of process could be as follows: